Chipped Dental Implant Crown

 Why Do I Have A Chipped Dental Implant Crown?

-• Biting on hard objects: Chewing on ice, hard candy, or pens can cause a chipped dental implant crown.
+- Biting on hard objects: Chewing ice, hard candy, or other hard items can cause a dental implant crown to chip.

-• Natural wear and tear: Over time, dental implant crowns may weaken and become more prone to chipping.
+- Natural wear and tear: Over time, dental crowns may weaken and become more susceptible to chipping.

 It is important to identify the underlying cause of a chipped dental implant crown to prevent it from happening again in the future.
 A dentist can help diagnose the cause and recommend appropriate treatment options.
 If you have further questions about a Chipped Dental Implant Crown, please contact us.